kodecocodes/i10t/02-xcode-8-debugging-improvements/xcode-8-debugging-improvements.markdown

 It looks like Ray was trying to improve efficiency by letting the coloji data store operations run concurrently.
 Concurrent code, coupled with random results, is a strong indicator a race condition is at play.

 Fortunately, the new Thread Sanitizer makes it easy to track down race conditions.
 Like the Memory Graph and View Debuggers, it provides runtime feedback right in the Issue navigator.

+$[=s=]

 Here’s an example of what it looks like (note this will not appear for you yet):

 ![width=60% bordered](./images/tsan-issue-navigator-preview.png)